 15 days in the Philippines

-Of course, this is a model route for the Philippines that you can shape your own way.
-You should consider that the archipelago has more than 7,700 islands and, most importantly, every traveler is different and may expect something different from their trip.
+Of course, this is a sample Philippines route that you can adapt to your own travel style.
+Keep in mind that the archipelago has more than 7,700 islands and, most importantly, every traveler is different and may be looking for something different.

-Before we start detailing it, here are some basic features of this 10-day travel itinerary in the Philippines:
+Before we break it down, here are some key features of this 10-day travel itinerary in the Philippines:

-• We have stuck to the Palawan region (which includes the island of Palawan, but also Coron) to avoid losing too much time on transfers.
-Keep in mind that, in general, when designing an itinerary in the Philippines you lose a day every time you move to a new destination.
-In this case, we try to reduce them as much as possible and we win because it is one of the most spectacular regions in the country.
+• We’ve focused on the Palawan region (which includes the island of Palawan as well as Coron) to avoid wasting too much time on transfers.
+Keep in mind that, in general, when planning a Philippines itinerary, you usually spend a full day in transit every time you move to a new destination.
+In this case, we’ve kept transfers to a minimum while still covering one of the most spectacular regions in the country.

-• This is a REAL 10-day itinerary, meaning full days in the Philippines.
-Depending on the schedule of your international flights to the Philippines, you may be able to make this trip fit better or not.
+• This is a real 10-day itinerary, meaning 10 full days in the Philippines.
+Depending on your international flight times, this itinerary may fit your trip more or less easily.

-• This is a medium–high intensity route around the Philippines.
-That is, there is not much room for relaxation here.
-Even so, you will have time to make the most of the trip.
-Want more relaxation?
-You can do so if you drop one destination; our advice would be to reduce Coron because the landscapes are similar to those in El Nido and if you keep Port Barton it will be more varied.
+• This is a fairly intense Philippines itinerary.
+That is, there isn’t much time for relaxation here.
+Even so, you’ll still have time to make the most of the trip.
+Want a more relaxed pace?
+You can slow it down by dropping one destination; our advice would be to skip Coron because the landscapes are similar to those in El Nido and keeping Port Barton will make the trip more varied.

-• This itinerary around the Philippines will take you to see the epic beaches you have always seen when you searched online about the country.
-Keep in mind that you will have to do many island hopping trips (boat excursions from island to island), although you can also do a couple of DIY excursions.
+• This itinerary around the Philippines will take you to see the epic beaches you’ve probably seen whenever you’ve searched for the Philippines online.
+Keep in mind that you’ll be doing several island hopping trips (boat excursions from island to island), although you can also do a couple of self-guided outings.

-• We have considered Manila as the starting point of the route because international flights are usually cheaper, but you could also do it from Cebu, from where you also have flights to/from Coron and Puerto Princesa.
+• We’ve used Manila as the starting point for this route because international flights are usually cheaper, but you could also do it from Cebu, which also has flights to and from Coron and Puerto Princesa.

-• There is not much room for diving on this 10-day trip to the Philippines, although you could fit in 1 day in Coron.
+• There isn’t much time for diving on this 10-day trip to the Philippines, although you could fit in one day in Coron.

-Above all, it is an honest and viable route.
-We are very tired of seeing 10-day routes around the Philippines on social media that are real marathons.
-Truly, we have been coming/living here since 2010 and the worst thing you can do is load your itinerary with places that are far apart and for which you have to invest a whole day of your trip.
-It is better to stick to destinations that are well connected like those on this route to make the most of your time.
+Most importantly, it’s an honest and realistic route.
+We’re honestly tired of seeing 10-day Philippines routes on social media that are basically marathons.
+We’ve been coming here and living here on and off since 2010 and the worst thing you can do is pack your itinerary with places that are far apart and that require a full travel day.
+It’s better to stick to well-connected destinations like the ones on this route to make the most of your time.

 10-day Philippines travel itinerary

-We set it out schematically and then detail it day by day.
-If you click on each part, we take you to the exact section you are interested in:
+We’ll outline it first and then break it down day by day.
+Click on each part to jump straight to the section you’re interested in:

 Day 1: Manila – Coron